puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 ## Review

-In this quest, we introduce the roles and profiles pattern, a way to organize the functionality provided by your component modules according to the role of each system in your infrastructure.
+In this quest, we introduced the roles and profiles pattern, a way to organize the functionality provided by your component modules according to the role of each system in your infrastructure.